 The newly created record is automatically set as the active record in the map.

 The record's heads-up-display (HUD) box in the upper left corner of the map view displays the active record.
-New parcel features are automatically associated with the active record in the map.
+New parcel features will automatically be associated with the active record in the map.

 Each parcel record has a record polygon.
 The record polygon is the footprint of the legal record and should match the commutative geometry of all the parcels associated with it.

-Record polygons are not created or updated when more than 2,000 parcels are associated with a record.
+Record polygons are not created or updated when more than 2000 parcels are associated to a record.

-Use the Create Parcel Records geoprocessing tool to batch create parcel records using a record name or expression.
-If using a record name, the field should be added to the parcel feature's attribute table and should contain record names that are matched with their associated parcel features.
+Use the Create Parcel Records geoprocessing tool to batch create parcel records for parcel features using a record name field.
+The field should be added to the parcel feature's attribute table and should contain record names that are matched with their associated parcel features.
 The tool creates parcel records and generates record geometry based on the commutative geometry of the input parcel features.